This Experimental Gene Therapy Could Make Blood Transfusions Obsolete

 Beta thalassemia affects between 10,000 to 15,000 people in the United States.
 Worldwide, the number of people plagued by this inherited blood disorder is estimated at 288,000.

-The standard option for curing this malady is bone marrow transplant from a sibling, states Dr. Thompson.
+The standard option for curing this malady is a bone marrow transplant from a sibling, states Dr. Thompson.

-In her opinion, greatest advantage of the new gene therapy is that it “actually allows us to envision treating thalassemia with curative intent using the patient as their own donor.”
+In her opinion, the greatest advantage of the new gene therapy is that it “actually allows us to envision treating thalassemia with curative intent using the patient as their own donor.”